dspytdao/Algo_AMM/README.md

 The purchase price for each token is determined by equation: x + y = k.
 Where x is the amount of A tokens in the AMM, y is the amount of B tokens in the AMM.

-Once the event has occured the price for one token should resolve to 1, while 0 for another.
+Once the event has occurred the price for one token should resolve to 1, while 0 for another.

 Liquidity Shares and Voting Shares can only be released after the creator of the contract moderated the outcome.